What does it mean to be diagnosed with primary progressive MS?

 Some people have the impression that there are no treatments for people with primary progressive MS. This is not true.

-The confusion may arise because the disease modifying treatments are not available to people with primary progressive MS. These treatments can decrease the number and impact of relapses and, because people with primary progressive MS do not usually have relapses, these treatments are not appropriate.
+The confusion may arise because the disease modifying drugs for relapsing remitting MS are not available to people with primary progressive MS. These drugs can decrease the number and impact of relapses and, because people with primary progressive MS do not usually have relapses, these treatments are not appropriate.

 There is a wide range of treatments for individual symptoms which you can discuss with your health professionals.
 The treatment options include: